scottyhq/insar_scripts/TSX/README.md

 Scripts in this directory are helpful for processing TerraSAR-X (TSX) data with ROI_PAC

 ## TSX Pre-processor
 Unlike other satellites, skip generating raw files and go straight to slc files.
-Walter Szeliga has made code available that reads the raw formats of current satellites (TSX, CSK, RS2).
-You must run this code before proceding with ROI_PAC.
+[Walter Szeliga](http://www.geology.cwu.edu/facstaff/walter) has made code available that reads the raw formats of current satellites (TSX, CSK, RS2).
+You must run this code before proceeding with ROI_PAC.

 The [GMTSAR website](http://topex.ucsd.edu/gmtsar/downloads/) also has a modified version of the pre-processors that work with GMTSAR.
 The following notes are for using the version downloaded via the version posted on this page.